This post may contain affiliate links. For more information, read my disclosure policy.

 How to make Banana Bread Muffins

-2. Combine the sugar and oil and eggs in a bowl.
+2. Combine the sugar and oil and eggs in a large bowl.
 Stir until combined.
+You don’t need to use a mixer unless you want to.

-3. Add the mashed bananas and milk, then stir.
+3. Add the mashed bananas and milk, then stir or whisk.

-4. Mix in flour, salt, and baking soda.
+4. Fold in flour, salt, and baking soda.
 Mixture will be slightly lumpy.

 5. Stir in the nuts.

-6. Place muffin batter in muffin liners about 2/3 full.
-Sprinkle the rest of the nuts over the top of each muffin and then bake them for about 15 minutes or until a toothpick comes out with just a few crumbs.
+6. Place paper liners in a muffin tin.
+Add banana muffin batter to muffin cups about 2/3 full.
+Sprinkle the rest of the nuts over each muffin top and then bake them for about 15 minutes or until a toothpick comes out with just a few crumbs.

 muffin without liner